frootlab/frootlab.github.io/index.md

 catalog [Motley](https://github.com/frootlab/motley).
 On their basis [Nemoa](https://github.com/frootlab/nemoa) even goes further, by abstracting programming to [currently best fitting algorithms](/tags#CBF), rather then explicitly coded.
-In this way the our Smart Analytics framework allows low maintenance applications, that due to their connected catalogs get better with age, like old wine.
+In this way the Smart Analytics framework allows low maintenance applications, that due to their connected catalogs even get better with age - like wine.